14 minutes read

 Teach Your Children How to Read Time: A Comprehensive Teaching Guide

-You have to start with the concept of time itself, not with the time on the clock.
-Introduce your kid to the time of the day which is connected to their daily routines:
+You have to start with the concept of time itself, not the time on the clock.
+Get your child used to the idea of a particular time of day and how it relates to their everyday activities:

 - Morning.
 We wake up, brush our teeth, and have breakfast in the morning.